cloudfoundry-attic/efs-volume-release/README.md

 * Determine the following information
     - BROKER_USERNAME: some invented username
     - BROKER_PASSWORD: some invented password
     - AWS_ACCESS_KEY_ID (optional): the access key id efsbroker will use to create new Elastic File Systems.
-If you do not already have an id/key pair, you can generate one from the AWS Console [Security Credentials page](https://console.aws.amazon.com/iam/home#security_credential)
+If you do not already have an id/key pair, you can generate one from the AWS Console [Security Credentials page](https://console.aws.amazon.com/iam/home#security_credential).
+For an example IAM policy, see `policy.json`.
     - AWS_SECRET_ACCESS_KEY (optional): see above
     - AWS_SUBNET_ID: the subnet you want to create new EFS volume mount points in.
 For simple deployments, the subnet used by Diego cells will work.
     - AWS_SECURITY_GROUP: the security group you want to use for new mount points.
 Again, for simple deployments you can reference the security group used by diego cells.